akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ## Chapter 5 — The Lady of Stanwey

 Beatrice pressed her thumb against the last tally and held it there.
 The parchment had curled at the edges.
-Nearby, Goosie made another determined attempt to grab the ribbon binding the roll, but Beatrice gently moved her small head away.
+Nearby, Goosie made another determined attempt to grab the ribbon binding of the roll, but Beatrice gently moved the bird’s head away.

 In the background, the two servants raked the rushes, the rustle of straw filling the hall.
 Spring planting at Stanwey was done.
-The heat of Beatrice's July name day was still a moon's turn away.
+The Summer heat of Beatrice's July name day was still a month away.

 By the warm hearth, Harold sat heavily in his chair, tracing a finger along the vellum of his psalter, his lips moving with the Latin.

-Beatrice set her roll aside and stretched her arms with a yawn.
-'Father, a question?'
+Beatrice set her roll aside and looked across the room.
+‘That’s the accounts done, Father.'

 He paused, the precious book resting on his knees.
 'Sweet daughter?'

-'Looking at the accounts, a thought occurs to me.
-Truly, how many winters I lived through?'

-'A good question…' His gaze drifted towards the fire as he worked out the years in his head.
-'You had seen but two winters when King Henry claimed the throne.
-Now, it is his fourteenth year, I believe.
-Let me check.'

-He turned the pages towards the front, where the calendar of saints was marked with tiny, cramped notes.
-His finger settled on a faded ink‑mark in the margin.
-'Sixteen,' he murmured.
-'Sixteen years since the great frost killed the cattle.
-A very bad year, and yet, in the middle of it all, God gave your mother and me a most unexpected little gift.'

-Seeing his distant smile, Beatrice leant in.
-'Tell me, Father.'
+'The tallies are done.
+What are you reading?’

+‘*Emitte manum tuam de excelso; eripe me, et libera me de aquis multis, de manu filiorum alienorum.*’

+Beatrice leaned back, tilting her head.
+‘Something about giving a hand?’

+‘Reach out your hand from above to deliver me,’ Harold translated from the Latin softly, his voice rough.
+‘Rescue me from the sea of waters, from the hands of foreign sons.’

+Beatrice leant in, seeing his distant smile.
+'It sounds like when you were young, Father.
+How many winters had you?'

+He looked down at the script, the ink fading into the old sheepskin.
+For a Saxon who had spent his life under the weight of a Norman crown, the words carried a familiar taste.

+‘Now I have four and sixty winters.
+But back then I was the very same age as you are now, my daughter, the very same.’

 She knew it would bring him pleasure to tell his tales, to pull the old world out from the shadows of the rafters for a time.
-'How many winters for the Red‑Wolf, son of Magnús?'
+'What of the rescue of the Red‑Wolf, son of Magnús?'

-Harold paused.
-His eyes drifted from the script to the window, and for a moment the hall seemed to grow cold with the memory of salt spray.
-When he spoke, his voice dropped into the low, rolling thrum of a saga‑man.
+When Harold next spoke, his voice dropped into the low, rolling thrum of a saga‑man.

-'Four and sixty winters.
-I was sixteen winters when Hardrada's sea-steeds bit the sands at Riccall.
+'I was sixteen winters when Hardrada's sea-steeds bit the sands at Riccall.
 I saw the Raven snap in the wind ere the swords broke our shield‑wall at the Bridge.
 Norway bled on that grass; I thought my own thread was spun.'

 He fingered the heavy book, his hard gaze distant.

 'But the Normans were made of stiffer cloth.
 I bent my knee to their William while the blood was still wet on my mail.
 I traded my axe for a Norman's horse and rode with his sons through the mud of the West.
 Now, that was when—'

-A sharp horn blast broke their concentration, a wail like a high-pitched cow bellow.
+He broke off his tale as a sharp horn blast sounded, a wail like a high-pitched cow bellow.
 Only then did they both realise that two earlier blasts had already passed unnoticed.

 Goosie lifted her head as Beatrice rose to her feet.
 'Whatever is that?'